Opinion | Congress passed up an obvious policy tool to fix wealth inequality

-About 2 million high-net-worth households control $25 billion in investable assets, nearly half of the nation’s total, Cerulli reports.
+About 2 million high-net-worth households control $25 trillion in investable assets, nearly half of the nation’s total, Cerulli reports.
 That is up from 27 percent a decade ago.
 Huge transfers of unearned wealth undermine the principle that economic rewards should accrue to the deserving, reinforcing a system in which the very top benefits from increasingly extreme advantages relative to the rest of the nation.

 By the same token, taxing large estates is one of the least harmful ways for the government to raise revenue; if anything, doing so incentivizes heirs to work more.
 Current inheritance law represents a massive missed opportunity for the federal government to fund its operations, pay down debt and put core entitlement programs on firmer financial footing.